-Like with work permits, the residence permits are also categorized by class.
+As with work permits, the residence permits are also categorised by class.
 The most common are again the Class B and C.

 The Residence Permit allows the expat to enter Tanzania and legally reside in country whilst commencing work activity on their respective work permit.

 The Residence Permit clearly stipulates place of residence and place of work and therefore, should either of the above change, an application for variation of status must be applied for.